w3c/w3c-website-frontend/README.md

 # W3C frontend website

-Symfony frontend website for w3.org
+Frontend website for the main W3C website at w3.org, built in Symfony.

 ## Reporting issues